They chew gum, don’t they?

 Even if they do chew gum.

-How do you make your releases relevant to reporters and their readers?
+To make sure your pitch is relevant to reporters and their readers:

 - Find a poster child.Instead of writing about your product, service or issue, write about someone who’s affected by it.